ops-tools/ops-docker/README.md

 ## Installation

-Installation as such is not required for using ops-docker, but if you wish you could follow the [installation doc](doc/installation.md) for detailed guide.
+Installation as such is not required for using ops-docker, but if you wish you can follow the [installation doc](doc/installation.md) for detailed guide.

 Runtime dependencies ops-docker relying on: `bash`, `sed`, `tar`, `ssh`, `openssl`, `rsync` and `docker`.